 Who E.N.D.S.
 Serves

 Exceptional Needs Dental Services provides dental care for seniors and people with disabilities who are unable to be treated in an office setting.
 The E.N.D.S. program accommodates the dental care needs of patients who are afflicted with any number of medical conditions.
-Patients may have one or more of the following medical diagnoses: mental retardation, Alzheimer’s, dementia, cerebral palsy, heart problems, anxiety, quadriplegia, cervical spine injury, schizophrenia, anemia, and hypertension.
-Additionally, two-thirds of the patients seen by E.N.D.S. are wheelchair-bound.
+Patients may have one or more of the following medical diagnoses: intellectual disability, developmental delay, Alzheimer’s, dementia, cerebral palsy, heart problems, anxiety, quadriplegia, cervical spine injury, schizophrenia, anemia, and hypertension.

-Exceptional Needs Dental Services has been in operation for more than 20 years.
-E.N.D.S. has a network of 29 providers which includes: 19 dentists, 3 denturists and 5 expanded practice dental hygienists.
-Currently, there are about 2,500 E.N.D.S. patients of record living in 17 counties throughout Oregon.
+Exceptional Needs Dental Services has been in operation for more than 23 years.
+E.N.D.S. has a network of 24 providers which includes: 12 dentists, 4 denturists, and 8 expanded practice dental hygienists.
+Currently, there are over 3,000 E.N.D.S. patients of record living in 17 counties throughout Oregon.

 Over the years, E.N.D.S. has been involved in a variety of community partnerships with numerous organizations.
 In 2005, through the use of expanded practice dental hygienists, E.N.D.S. began to identify institutionalized OHP members who had never accessed dental care.
 In 2009, on behalf of Dental Outreach Oregon, E.N.D.S. participated in a pilot program with the State of Oregon’s Dental Sealant Program where expanded practice dental hygienists provided screenings and dental sealants for students in Clackamas, Lincoln and Washington counties.